gilbitron/Fitimg/README.md

 Fitimg
 ======

 Fitimg is a jQuery plugin to make images "fit" to their containers.
+[See the demo](http://dev7studios.com/demo/fitimg).

 Requirements
 ------------